walquis/http-class/README.md

 Why does it hang?
 Because by default, socket I/O is "blocking"...the read() waits until the socket is closed before moving on.

-(NOTE: In Python, there is no socket.read().
-Instead, you must use socket.recv(max-bytes).
-And the only time the Python recv() blocks is if there is no data.
-So this issue *sort of* goes away.)
+[NOTE: In Python, there is no socket.read(), socket.readline, nor socket.getc().
+There is only socket.recv(max-bytes).
+It seems as if the Ruby socket library is trying hard (maybe too hard?) to handle text-based, that is, text-line-oriented data.
+Python's socket.recv() blocks by default, but only until it receives data.
+So the discussion about the program "hanging" is Ruby-centric.]

 The sequence of events:
 1. Connection established by opening the socket.